awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 ```

 **Additional examples**
 The following examples show you how to aggregate Inventory data to see which managed instances are and aren't configured to collect the specified Inventory types\.
 These examples use the AWS CLI\.
-Each example includes a full command with filters that you can execute from the command line and a sample input\.json file if you prefer to enter the information in a file\.
+Each example includes a full command with filters that you can run from the command line and a sample input\.json file if you prefer to enter the information in a file\.

 **Example 1**

 This example aggregates a count of instances that are and aren't configured to collect either the AWS:Application or the AWS:File Inventory types\.

-Execute the following command from the AWS CLI\.
+Run the following command from the AWS CLI\.

 ```
 aws ssm get-inventory --aggregators 'Groups=[{Name=ApplicationORFile,Filters=[{Key=TypeName,Values=[AWS:Application, AWS:File],Type=Exists}]}]'